-I am Research Director at Founders Pledge, a part-time Research Associate at the Resolution Foundation and a visiting fellow in the LSE Centre for Macroeconomics.
+I am Research Director at Founders Pledge, a part-time Research Associate at the Resolution Foundation and a visiting fellow at the LSE Centre for Macroeconomics.
 Prior to this, I was Head of International Research at the Bank of England and then Research Director at WorldRemit.
 I have also worked for the United Nations Mission in Kosovo and the Independent Commission on Banking (the ‘Vickers Commission’).
 In 2015 I received my PhD in economics from LSE under the supervision of Silvana Tenreyro.
-I have broad theoretical and empirical research interests in remittances and fintech in a development context, the macroeconomics of demographic and structural change, macroeconomic policy, financial stability, and inequality and distribution.
-I have taught macroeconomics at Cambridge (final-year undergraduate supervisions) and international finance at LSE (PhD field course lectures).
+I have broad theoretical and empirical research interests in the macroeconomics of demographic and structural change, macroeconomic policy, financial stability, and inequality and distribution.
+I have taught macroeconomics at Cambridge (final-year undergraduate supervisions), international finance at LSE (PhD field course lectures), and several substantial technical assistance programmes in the Kosovo Ministry of Economy and Finance.

 'The Impact of Brexit on UK Firms' SIEPR WP 19-019, August 2019 (with Nick Bloom, Philip Bunn, Scarlet Chen, Paul Mizen and Pawel Smietanka) (Bank of England WP 818) (Financial Times) (Economist) (Vox EU)